 Yesterday, I was on Alexa.com looking at their “Hot URLs” according to the Alexa toolbar, when I came across an article titled, “Jobs: Is Working Online At Home The Next Gold Rush?”
-Of course, this caught my attention with my niche being the work at the home realm.
+Of course, this caught my attention with my niche being the work-at-home realm.
 I immediately clicked on the link and read the article.

 Confused why a major publication like the Los Angeles Tribune News would feature such a story, I went back to the original article where I found some tiny print stating, “This publication is an article advertisement for Easy Google Profit.”
 Then for kicks, I searched for the terms “Mary Steadman” and “Easy Google Profit” where numerous negative reports came up.

 Update: It appears this same sort of scam is floating around today in 2014, but the individual's name has changed, it's now Mary Stevens, or Melissa Johnson, or Kelly Richards.

 Update 2016: There appears to be a new variation of this deceptive opportunity, called Financial Health Reset.
 With this opportunity, they have a fake Forbes article which leads to a landing page where you enter your name, email address, and phone number.
 I decided to enter my information to see what it was all about — and it took me to a sales page for a work-at-home opportunity to post links online.
 But, to get the information you have to pay $97!

-Looking for legit work at home jobs?
-Check out FlexJobs where every job is hand-screened and legitimate, guaranteed!
+Looking for legit work-at-home jobs?
+Check out the paid membership site, FlexJobs where every job is hand-screened and legitimate, guaranteed!